 If the OSC_PD bit in the PLLCON SFR is clear, the 32 kHz oscillator will remain powered up even in Power-Down mode.
-If the Time Interval Counter (Wakeup/RTC timer) is enabled, a TIC interrupt will wake the ADuC834 up from Power-Down mode.
+If the Time Interval Counter (Wakeup/RTC timer) is enabled, a TIC interrupt will wake the ADuC836 up from Power-Down mode.
 The CPU services the TIC interrupt.
-The RETI at the end of the TIC ISR will return the core to the instruction after that which enabled power-down.
+The RETI at the end of the TIC ISR will return the core to the instruction after the one that enabled power-down.